cicsdev/cics-banking-sample-application-cbsa/etc/usage/reactUI/doc/CBSA_React_UI_User_Guide.md

 A new customer can be created using this view.
 Note, the expected field format should be present in the boxes before completion.
 E.g Date of birth should be `dd-mm-yyyy`.
 If any field is completed incorrectly the account will not be created.

-Clicking submit once the form is completed should generate the popup:
+Clicking submit once the form is completed will generate the popup:

 ![Create Customer Popup](./images/ReactUIUserGuide/202-Carbon-React-Create-Customer-Popup.png)